 In January, 2004, the Board of Directors unanimously approved the Company's Code of Ethics.
-This Code is a statement of the Company's high standards for ethical behavior, legal compliance and financial disclosure, and is applicable to all Directors, officers and employees.
+The Code of Ethics is a statement of the Company's high standards for ethical behavior, legal compliance and financial disclosure, and is applicable to all Directors, officers and employees.
 A copy of the Code of Ethics can be viewed in its entirety on the Company's website at www.unitil.com/content/investors.
-Additionally, should the Board adopt any changes to, or waivers from, the Company's Code of Ethics, those changes and/or waivers will be posted immediately on the Company's website at the address noted above, as required by law, rule or regulation.
+Should the Board adopt any changes to, or waivers of, the Company's Code of Ethics, those changes or waivers will be promptly disclosed and posted on the Company's website at the address noted above, as required by law, rule or regulation.